t0mk/packet-python3-cli/README.md

 ## Example Usage

-You will need your API token exported in env var PACKET\_TOKEN
+You will need your API token exported in env var PACKET\_API\_TOKEN

 ```
 $ packet-cli help